Hallux Limitus and Hallux Rigidus

 - Repetitive injuries caused by running on your toes, dropping heavy things on your big toe joint, wearing stilettos or shoes that don’t fit, and squatting for long periods of time (So watch out, baseball catchers!)

-- Over-pronation, which is when the feet roll outward when walking, which places excessive pressure on the big toe
+- Pronation, which is when the feet roll outward when walking, which places excessive pressure on the big toe

 - Genetic defects in the toe and joint